Opinion | The U.S. is facing its worst addiction crisis ever. Biden must step up his response.

 Reasonable people might conclude that it is a side issue; after all, there are so many problems to solve as the country recovers.
 But such a mind-set is particularly frustrating because that’s essentially how the Obama administration approached the overdose crisis.
 The mounting deaths and exploding opioid industry were largely ignored until it was too late.

 The Trump administration gave much lip service to addressing overdoses; its failure to actually address them is evident in today’s death toll.
-Biden, given his own family’s history with addiction, is the perfect person to finally change the federal government course.
+Biden, given his own family’s history with addiction, is the perfect person to finally change the federal government’s course.
 He should get on with it already.

 Read more: